Data Sources

 National Health and Nutrition Examination Survey

 The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
 The survey is unique in that it combines interviews and physical examinations.
+The Cancer Trends Progress Report uses NHANES data through 2017-2018.
+The 2019-2020 cycle was not completed due to the COVID-19 pandemic.
+More information is available at NHANES Questionnaires, Datasets, and Related Documentation.

-National Health Interview Survey Cancer Control Topical Module
+National Health Interview Survey Cancer Control Supplement

-The National Health Interview Survey (NHIS) is an annual nationwide survey of 36,000 households conducted by the National Center for Health Statistics and administered by the U.S. Census Bureau.
-In 2019 the NHIS questionnaire was redesigned to increase relevance, enhance data quality, and minimize respondent burden.
-In addition, the COVID-19 pandemic created challenges conducting in-person interviews for the 2020 NHIS, requiring changes to field procedures to conduct most surveys by telephone, which impacted survey response rates.
+In addition, the COVID-19 pandemic created challenges conducting in-person interviews for the 2020 NHIS, requiring changes to field procedures to conduct most surveys by telephone, and response rates subsequently declined.
+To augment data from the 2020 sample, followback interviews were conducted with 2019 NHIS participants.
+Estimates presented here for 2020 use this sample, which includes both new 2020 respondents and re-interviewed 2019 respondents.
 For details, please refer to "Potential Impact of NHIS Redesign and COVID-19 on the Cancer Trends Progress Report".

 National Immunization Surveys